-Go on an amazing snorkelling tour on the famous HMAS Brisbane.
-This ship was commissioned into the Royal Australian Navy in 1967 and was a 133 metre guided missile destroyer which weighed approximately 5000 tons.
+Go on a fantastic snorkelling tour on the famous HMAS Brisbane.
+This ship was commissioned into the Royal Australian Navy in 1967 and was a 133-metre guided-missile destroyer which weighed approximately 5000 tons.

 You will be invited back to the boat for morning tea and coffee before you head back down for your second dive.
 On this dive, you can choose whether you would like to go inside the ship where you can explore the galley, captains cabin and control room.